Dress codes in the workplace

 Employers can set a reasonable standard of dress and appearance that suits their industry as long as they do not discriminate.
 A dress code is discriminatory if it treats one group of people less favourably than another, and it is unreasonable to do so.

-Dress standards related to specific Enterprise Agreements or Occupational Health, Safety & Welfare are generally considered reasonable.
+Dress standards related to specific Enterprise Agreements or Work Health and Safety are generally considered reasonable.

 Dress codes set by your employer should: